Assessment, Planning & Intervention for children with reading difficulties.

 At Hills Literacy & Learning our aim is to develop the whole child.
 We recognise their talents while systematically filling in any gaps in their skills.
 We believe it is vital that students experience success and have the opportunity to learn in a calm, nurturing environment.

-Our team specialises in providing MSL (multisensory structured language) therapy to children and young adults experiencing considerable and consistent difficulty in reading and writing.
+Our team specialises in providing evidence based MSL (multisensory structured language) therapy to children and young adults experiencing considerable and consistent difficulty in reading and writing.
 This includes, but is not limited to those with dyslexia and dysgraphia.
-We use evidence based strategies, predominantly MSL therapy in conjuction with the Rip It Up Reading and Alpha to Omega programs.
 MSL therapy is explicit, direct and systematic phonics instruction.

-- To determine the child’s strengths and weaknesses in literacy and/or numeracy.
-Most importantly where their ‘gaps’ are,
+- To determine the child’s strengths and gaps in literacy and/or numeracy development,

 - To determine which type of intervention is best.